mvysny/karibu-testing/README.md

 With this technique you can run 600 UI tests in 7 seconds, as opposing to 1-2 hours with Selenium-based approach.
 Because of the speed, you can let the UI tests run after every commit by your continuous integration server.

-Since we're bypassing the browser and talking to Vaadin server API directly, you don't even need to start the servlet container!
+Since we're bypassing the browser and talking to Vaadin server API directly, you don't even need to start the servlet container - you can just add the server jars onto testing classpath and call Vaadin server API which will in turn invoke your server logic.

 A 15-minute [video](https://www.youtube.com/watch?v=XOhv3y2GXIE) explains everything behind the browserless testing technique.